 Stem Cell Products

-As one of the early pioneers in the field of bone marrow and stem cell transplantation, The Nebraska Medical Center has been involved in the manufacture, processing, cryopreservation and storage of bone marrow and stem cells for more than 30 years.
+As one of the early pioneers in the field of bone marrow and stem cell transplantation, Nebraska Medicine has been involved in the manufacture, processing, cryopreservation and storage of bone marrow and stem cells for more than 30 years.
 The program draws patients from across the country and around the world and is ranked as one of the busiest adult lymphoma and pediatric programs in the country, averaging 150 transplants a year.

 Cellular-Based Vaccines & Gene Therapies

 The Biologics Production Facility houses four class 10,000 rooms that can be used for cellular-based vaccines and gene therapies.
-The Nebraska Medical Center has been an early pioneer in the study and development of cellular vaccines and gene therapy that are patient-specific or customized for certain diseases.
+Nebraska Medicine has been an early pioneer in the study and development of cellular vaccines and gene therapy that are patient-specific or customized for certain diseases.
 These treatments hold significant therapeutic promise for the treatment of a number of diseases including cancers and genetic, metabolic and auto-immune diseases.
 Cellular-based vaccines involve the transfer and manipulation of autologous or allogeneic cells for therapeutic purposes.
 This facility provides scientists the capability to produce individualized vaccines made from a patient’s own cells by manipulating the cells in vitro, and then using viral vectors to program the cells to attack tumor cells.
 Our scientists are also making new inroads into gene therapy, which involves altering the genetic material of somatic cells and infusing these into patients to correct the underlying disorder.

 The Biologics Production Facility includes two class 10,000 clean air suites with adjacent class 100 areas for organ and tissue manipulation and processing.
 Scientists in this area specialize in the manipulation of tissues or organ-derived cells that are intended for implantation, transplantation, infusion or transfer into a patient for disease treatment.
-The new facility opens new opportunities to further advance The Nebraska Medical Center’s world-class organ transplant program work and our pioneering work in the use of pancreatic islets and liver cells.
+The new facility opens new opportunities to further advance Nebraska Medicine’s world-class organ transplant program work and our pioneering work in the use of pancreatic islets and liver cells.
 One of the most promising areas is in the development of new ways to make use of organs that are not suited for transplant by making a suspension of the cells that are important in a particular organ or for growing a new organ.
 Our physicians are leaders in autologous islet transplants, liver and pancreatic resections.
 Autologous islet transplant involves removing the pancreas, harvesting the islets from the pancreas and transplanting them back into the liver, which allows the islets to produce insulin in their new location.

 Regenerative Medicine Therapies